sleuthkit/sleuthkit/case-uco/java/README.md

 **DISCLAIMER**: All API's in this package are subject to change.

+# CASE/UCO Support

+- The code currently supports CASE/UCO 0.5/0.7
+- Many of the analysis results (such as keyword hits) from TSK are not being stored as CASE/UCO and are waiting for the Inference concept
+- Duplicate accounts are created.
+For example, an account will be created each time a phone number or email is seen in an email
+- IDs are not unique accross cases
+- We are not declaring all IDs inside of the investigation object

 # Building the JAR file
 To build the JAR file, simply run '**ant jar**' in the case-uco/java folder.
 Alternatively, you can add the code to a NetBeans project and build using the regular 'build' action.